pmuens/awesome-serverless/README.md

 - [What is serverless all about](https://cheesecakelabs.com/blog/what-is-serverless-all-about/) - Post which gives a brief introduction into serverless computing.
 - [Lambda@Edge announcement](https://aws.amazon.com/de/blogs/aws/lambdaedge-intelligent-processing-of-http-requests-at-the-edge/) - Lambda@Edge announcement blog post.
 - [Thoughts on Azure Functions](http://odetocode.com/blogs/scott/archive/2017/07/10/thoughts-on-azure-functions-and-serverless-computing.aspx) - Post about up- and downsides of Azure Functions and serverless computing.
-- [Google Cloud vs. Amazon Web Services](https://in.3wks.com.au/google-not-amazon-make-fantastic-savings-in-a-serverless-world-b6d37710839c) - Post which discusses and compares the different cloud offerings from Amazon and Google.
+- [Google Cloud vs. AWS in a serverless context](https://in.3wks.com.au/google-not-amazon-make-fantastic-savings-in-a-serverless-world-b6d37710839c) - Post which discusses and compares the different (serverless) cloud offerings from Amazon and Google.

 ## Screencasts